jabney/swiftSet/README.md

 There's no interface in `Set` that exposes the structure of the histogram.
 If you wish to make use of this type of data, construct a `Histogram` object, which is available with `swiftSet`.
 See the [Histogram](#histogram) class documentation below.

 Set operations build two histograms, one for each set of items, after which both histograms are _normalized_ and _merged_.
 The first set `a` gets its histogram normalized to `1` and the second set `b` gets its values normalized to `2`.
-This destroys the information about the composition of the original arrays but it creates a new layer of information about the members of each set, their similarities, and their differences, such that although the arrays' original composition information is lost, both sets `a` and `b` could be individually recovered from the data in the merged histogram.
+This destroys the information about the composition of the original arrays but it creates a new layer of information about the members of each set, their similarities, and their differences, such that although the arrays' original composition information is lost, both sets `a` and `b` could be individually reconstructed from the data in the merged histogram.

 ```javascript
 // Two histograms are created for each set during an operation.
 Then they